iliapopov17/dstu/README.md

 <img src="https://github.com/iliapopov17/Detailed-Sequences-for-Trees-Unblemished/blob/main/imgs/third%20tree.jpg" width="75%">

 _Fig 4.
 Third tree.
-With annotation info containing organisms names and randomly generated colors indicating hosts phylogenetic order_
+With annotation info containing organisms names and randomly generated colors indicating hosts taxonomic order_

 In this case random generation played a bad joke!
 Almost every color is the same.
 It will be much more convenient to adjust color map manually.